 ....
 I summande courses after a while and tried getting the server rack out of my way so I could open the door and get out of the room.
-And I abordory room is out of the form and I was harrified and the seturit of damage the building had the seturit of damage the building had building via the spire on the elemeters had stopped working.
+And I abordory room is on the 7th floor and the building had the setur of damage the building had building via the spire of the up building via the spire of the elemeter of had stopped working.